orchest/orchest/docs/source/development/feature_manuals.rst

 If you are tasked with adding new telemetry events, you should:

-- find when the event takes place and when to send the telemetry event, i.e. synchronously or asynchronously.
+- find when the event takes place and when to send the telemetry event
-- decide the name of the event, see the ``analytics`` module for examples.
+- decide the type/name of the event, see the ``analytics`` module for examples.
+The event type must be defined in that module to be sent.
 - decide what data to include in the payload.
 - send the event.
 - if you have access to it, check out our internal analytics backend to make sure the event arrived